shwinshaker/starter-academic/content/publication/SoTeacher/index.md

 # - "Equal contribution"
 # - "Equal contribution"

-date: "2021-10-15T00:00:00Z"
+date: "2022-10-15T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-10-15T00:00:00Z"
+publishDate: "2022-10-15T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *36th Conference on Neural Information Processing Systems (Oral presentation)*
+publication: In *preprint*
-publication_short: In *NeurIPS 2022*
+publication_short: In *preprint*

-abstract: We show that label noise exists in adversarial training.
-Such label noise is due to the mismatch between the true label distribution of adversarial examples and the label inherited from clean examples – the true label distribution is distorted by the adversarial perturbation, but is neglected by the common practice that inherits labels from clean examples.
-Recognizing label noise sheds insights on the prevalence of robust overfitting in adversarial training, and explains its intriguing dependence on perturbation radius and data quality.
-Also, our label noise perspective aligns well with our observations of the epoch-wise double descent in adversarial training.
-Guided by our analyses, we proposed a method to automatically calibrate the label to address the label noise and robust overfitting.
-Our method achieves consistent performance improvements across various models and datasets without introducing new hyper-parameters or additional tuning.
+abstract: How to train an ideal teacher for knowledge distillation is still an open problem.
+It has been widely observed that a best-performing teacher does not necessarily yield the best-performing student, suggesting a fundamental discrepancy between the current practice in teacher training and the distillation objective.
+To fill this gap, we explore the feasibility of training a teacher that is oriented toward stu- dent performance with empirical risk minimization.
+Our analyses are inspired by the recent findings that the effectiveness of knowledge distillation hinges on the teacher’s capability to approximate the true label distribution of training inputs.
+We theoretically established that (1) the empirical risk minimizer can provably approximate the true label distribution of training data if the loss function is a proper scoring rule and the hypothesis function is locally-Lipschitz continuous around training inputs; and (2) when data augmentation is employed for training, an additional constraint is required that the minimizer has to produce consistent predictions across augmented views of the same training input.
+In light of our theory, we propose a teacher training method SoTeacher which renovates the em- pirical risk minimization by incorporating Lipschitz regularization and consistency regularization.
+Experiments on two benchmark datasets confirm that SoTeacher can improve student performance significantly and consistently across various knowledge distillation algorithms and teacher-student pairs.

 # Summary.
 An optional shortened abstract.
-summary: We show that label noise implicitly exists in adversarial training and can explain robust overfitting.
-We also found that robust overfitting is in fact a part of an epoch-wise double descent.
+summary: We show that label noise implicitly exists in adversarial training and can explain robust overfitting as well as its intriguing behaviors.

 tags: []